 I worry about my freedom of thought.
 Governments, corporations, and institutions might be succeeding in their attempts to control my mind.

-Most people believe that their minds are free to think without unwelcome influence.
+Most people believe their minds are free to think without unwelcome influence.
 Huxley argues against this position, and there are many psychological studies to support his view.
-One lesson from the unit explores the issue of corporate “brain hacking” through technology and social media.
+One lesson from the unit explores the issue of corporate brain hacking through technology and social media.

 Human society will eventually progress to a point where suffering is a thing of the past.

-The World State of Brave New World claims that suffering is a thing of the past.
+The World State claims that suffering is a thing of the past.
 By 632 AF, humanity is beyond all that.
 Clues from the narrative suggest that suffering has merely taken a more obscure form.
-Furthermore, the characters of John and Helmholtz believe that suffering serves a critical purpose.
+The characters of John and Helmholtz both believe that suffering serves a critical purpose — and both pay dearly for holding that view.

 Advancements in science and technology will solve all our problems.

-Huxley wrote Brave New World during the Great Depression.
-Of course, the Great Depression followed a period of profound optimism in Western society.
-People were largely optimistic about progress in the areas of government, psychology, industry, genetics, and the rest.
+This is worth considering seriously given what pollution, climate change, and artificial intelligence are raising as questions right now.
+Will progress ultimately destroy the Earth or provide our salvation?
+Huxley wrote Brave New World during the Great Depression, which followed a period of profound optimism in Western society.
+People were largely optimistic about progress in government, psychology, industry, and genetics.
 Despite coming from a family of scientists, Huxley had his doubts.

 I occasionally seek solitude.
 Isolation can be positive.

 Helmholtz, John, and even Mustapha Mond value isolation as a means of finding purpose and individuality.
-Of course, many teenagers loathe isolation, so this statement produces interesting conversations.
+Many teenagers loathe isolation, so this statement reliably produces interesting conversations — and sets up one of the novel’s most important arguments.

 I would rather know the truth than remain ignorant — even if knowing the truth might make me miserable.

-This statement introduces a question that students will explore at the novel’s conclusion.
-Would they choose to be an oblivious and happy member of the Brave New World society or would they trade those comforts as Helmholtz does?
-Helmholtz determines to find his truth away from “civilization” even if it means that he will suffer.
+This statement introduces a question students will wrestle with at the novel’s conclusion.
+Would they choose to be an oblivious and happy member of the World State society, or would they trade those comforts as Helmholtz does?
+Helmholtz determines to find truth even if it means suffering for it.
+John makes the same choice with more violent consequences.

 It is acceptable to trade some freedom for happiness and safety.

-The social contract requires that we sacrifice some freedoms for the benefit of all.
-For example, we are not free to steal, murder, or yell “FIRE!” in a crowded theater.
+The social contract requires that we sacrifice some freedoms for the benefit of all — we are not free to steal, murder, or yell “FIRE!” in a crowded theater.
 How far is too far when it comes to trading freedom for security and comfort?
-Perhaps some of your students will reveal libertarian or even anarchist leanings.
+This statement is the novel’s central question, and students who commit to a position here will have something real to measure against when they reach Chapter 17.

 I love buying stuff, experiences, and/or services.
 I enjoy trying out new products, judging them, and discussing them with others.
 In short, being a consumer is a significant part of my life.

 “It is a material world, and I am a material girl.”
 The fun of shopping, choosing, acquiring, and collecting is seductive and even addictive.
-Consumer culture has obvious detriments, but what are the subtler perils?
-Does consumerism pacify, influence, or control the populace in insidious ways?
+Consumer culture has obvious detriments, but what are the subtler ones?
+Does consumerism pacify, influence, or control the populace in ways that are hard to see from the inside?

 Dating and romance should not be taken too seriously.
 Dating and romance should be fun and carefree.

-This statement always creates a lively controversy with teenage students.
-Even students who believe that romance should be considered lightly take their views on the subject very seriously.
+This statement always creates lively controversy.
+Even students who believe romance should be considered lightly take their views on the subject very seriously — which is itself worth pointing out to the class.

 Equality will ultimately increase.
 People will be more equal in the future.

-Using the Brave New World Anticipation Guide in a lesson
+Lesson Plan: Using the Brave New World Anticipation Guide

-Here is the lesson plan that I use to frame the Brave New World anticipation guide.
+Here is the lesson plan that frames the Brave New World anticipation guide activity.

 Key standard: SL1 Comprehension and Collaboration (discussion)